 Changes to the Student Handbook

-The policies and procedures outlined in the Richard Bland College of William & Mary Student Handbook are subject to change without prior notification.
+The policies and procedures outlined in the Richard Bland College Student Handbook are subject to change without prior notification.
 Students should consult the online version of the Student Handbook for the most up-to-date information.
 The online text of this document serves as the College’s official Student Handbook.

 The words “rule,” “regulation,” and “policy” are interchangeable, having the same meaning as each other throughout the Policy Manual and this Student Handbook.